-Ashley is an Assistant Research Coordinator for the Youth and Family Training Institute and the PA System of Care Partnership.
+Ashley is an Assistant Research Coordinator at the Youth and Family Training Institute (YFTI) which is a part of the University of Pittsburgh.
 She is responsible for conducting interviews for Allegheny County and verifying and entering data for various other grants, including Erie-Luzerne and Pennsylvania System of Care.

 Ashley graduated from the Mercyhurst University with a Bachelor of Science in Applied Forensic Science with a concentration in Forensic Anthropology and Minor in Biology.
 She obtained a Master of Science in Biomedical Anthropology from Binghamton University (SUNY).